 On December 1, Margrave Karl's Corps abandoned its cantonments at Naumburg and took its winter-quarters.
 Zieten did the same.

 On December 10, Frederick personally departed from Dresden to return to Silesia.

 On December 14, Frederick arrived at Breslau.

-Fouqué's Corps, consisting of 25 bns and 30 sqns, took its winter-quarters in Ratibor (present-day Raciborz), Zulz (present-day Biala Prudnicka), Ottmachau (present-day Otmuchow) and Oberglogau (present-day Glogowek).
+Fouqué's Corps, consisting of 25 bns and 30 sqns, took up its winter-quarters in Ratibor, Zülz (present-day Biala Prudnicka), Ottmachau and Ober-Glogau.

-Zieten's Corps, consisting of 36 bns and 35 sqns, took its winter-quarters in the mountains in Greifenberg, Hirschberg, Lowenberg and Silberberg (present-day Srebrna Gora).
+Zieten's Corps, consisting of 36 bns and 35 sqns, took up its winter-quarters in the mountains in Greiffenberg, Hirschberg, Löwenberg and Silberberg.

-The rest of the Prussian Army of Silesia (16 bns and 30 sqns) took its winter-quarters around Breslau and Sagan.
+The rest of the Prussian Army of Silesia (16 bns and 30 sqns) took up its winter-quarters around Breslau and Sagan.

-The Austrian corps of Harsch took its winter-quarters in Königgrätz (present-day Hradec Králové) while de Ville spent the winter in Moravia near Troppau and Teschen.
+The Austrian corps of Harsch took up its winter-quarters in Königgrätz while de Ville spent the winter in Moravia near Troppau and Teschen.